awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

 1. On the **Select launch type compatibility** page, choose the launch type for your tasks and choose **Next step**\.
 **Note**
-This step only applies to Regions that currently support Amazon ECS using AWS Fargate\.
+This step only applies to Regions that support Amazon ECS using AWS Fargate\.
 For more information, see [Amazon ECS on AWS Fargate](AWS_Fargate.md)\.

 1. For **task definition Name**, type a name for your task definition\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.

-1. For **Task execution role**, either select your existing task execution role or choose **Create new role** to have one created for you\.
-This role authorizes Amazon ECS to pull private images for your task\.
+1. For **Task execution role**, either select your existing task execution role or choose **Create new role**\.
+The role that's created authorizes Amazon ECS to pull private images for your task\.
 For more information, see [Required IAM permissions for private registry authentication](private-auth.md#private-auth-iam)\.
 **Important**
-If the **Task execution role** field does not appear, choose **Configure via JSON** and manually add the `executionRoleArn` field to specify your task execution role\.
+If the **Task execution role** field doesn't appear, choose **Configure via JSON** and add the `executionRoleArn` field to specify your task execution role\.
 The following code shows the syntax:

    ```
    "executionRoleArn": "arn:aws:iam::aws_account_id:role/ecsTaskExecutionRole"